Government support for low-carbon dispatchable generation from 2027

 The CfD (Contract for Difference) is a government mechanism that’s been supporting low-carbon electricity generation since 2014.
 It provides protection from volatile wholesale prices, while protecting consumers from paying increased costs when electricity prices are high.

-View MoreDrax Power Station’s 2.6GW of secure renewable power helps to keep the lights on in homes and businesses across the UK, during a period when electricity demand is forecast to rise significantly.
-Already this winter, cold and windless weather has stretched the UK’s energy system, leading NESO to issue three capacity market notices and bring gas operators online to prevent blackouts.
+View MoreDrax Power Station’s 2.6GW of secure renewable power helps to keep the lights on in homes and businesses across the UK.
+Last winter, cold and windless weather stretched the UK’s energy system, leading NESO to issue three capacity market notices and bring gas operators online to prevent blackouts.

 View MoreNo.
 Biomass is a renewable energy source, defined by the UN International Panel on Climate Change (IPCC).
 On a lifecycle basis, when sourced sustainably from well-managed forests, biomass represents an overall emissions reduction compared to coal.
 Since 2012, when Drax Power Station started its conversion from coal to sustainable biomass, we’ve reduced our reported generation scope 1 and 2 carbon emissions by approximately 99%.